-NPR's business news starts with a ketchup jackpot.
+NPR's business news begins with a big no from Chrysler.

 (SOUNDBITE OF MUSIC)